ekaterinailin/hip67522-spi/README.md

 ``git clone https://github.com/ekaterinailin/hip67522-spi.git``

-and install the dependencies found under requirements.txt.
+and install the dependencies found under ``requirements.txt``.
 All required Python packages can be installed with pip or conda (see their respective documentations).
 Installation time is oom minutes.

 ### Requirements